raccoon-mh/yamltocsv/README.md

-# Swagger YAML to CSV Converter
+# Swagger YAML to CSV Converter For M-CMP

 This repository provides a command-line tool that converts Swagger YAML files into CSV format.
 The primary command is `convert`, which reads Swagger YAML files specified in the configuration and outputs the API data in a CSV format.